martinni/ninamartin/_posts/2020-11-14-maximum-flow.md

 categories: algorithms
 ---

-Last week-end, my journey across the world of graphs reached its conclusion as I completed the "Maximum Flow" chapter of *Introducton to Algorithms*.
+Last weekend, my journey across the world of graphs reached its conclusion as I completed the "Maximum Flow" chapter of *Introducton to Algorithms*.
 After this, I think I will set algorithms aside for the rest of the year and let all that newly acquired knowledge sink in (or more likely just forget everything but I prefer to look at it optimistically).

 When it comes to solving the [maximum flow](https://en.wikipedia.org/wiki/Maximum_flow_problem) problem, the go-to algorithm is usually Ford-Fulkerson.
 Writing (or even just reading) a fully-fleshed Ford-Fulkerson implementation can be a painstaking task as it's easy to get lost in the details.
 But the general idea behind it is reasonably easy to grasp.
 Ford-Fulkerson uses a greedy approach: as long as we find a path from the source vertex to the sink vertex with some available capacity, we use that capacity and send flow through it.
 This leaves a "residual graph" with "residual capacity" that we can use to "augment" the path further.
 We keep iterating until there is no path anymore in the residual graph.
 [Here](https://brilliant.org/wiki/ford-fulkerson-algorithm/) is a very nice introduction to get familiar with the specifics.